CCCpeggy/Reservatio-system/RequirementDocument/document.md

 **Xref:** Section 3.2.11 Manager views individual user's room reservation record.

 ### 2.3 User Interface Specifications

 The following figure is the overall structure diagram of our program, which will be explained in detail in this section.

 ![](../Drawio/2.3.1.drawio.svg)

 #### Common parts (user and manager use the same interface)

 * ##### **login page**

-  This login page will require users or managers to log in with a google account and will be displayed in the center of the screen.
+  This login page will require users or managers to log in with a Google account and will be displayed in the center of the screen.

   ![](../Drawio/2.3.2.drawio.svg)

 * ##### **reserve interface**

   The number and detailed information of the conference room will be displayed on the left side of the screen, so users can choose the room which is suitable for their use.
 Also, the details (equipment provided) and restrictions (max / min number of people, time) of the conference room will be displayed.

   The right side of the screen will display the date, time, and reserving status of the conference room, so that the user can choose the time when the conference room is free, and let the user enter the account of all the people who uses the conference room with him.

   ![](../Drawio/2.3.3.drawio.svg)

 #### User parts (interface only available to users)

 * ##### **user main page**
   The default screen of the user's main page is the homepage, and the horizontal taskbar on the top of the page are home, reserve, record, user info,and logout, respectively.

   ![](../Drawio/2.3.4.drawio.svg)

 *  ##### **record interface**